keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 This will install RVM and a current stable MRI Ruby.
 Below we&#8217;ll do some other things:

-  * install [JRuby](http://jruby.org/), Ruby implementation for the Java Virtual Machine, my user group presentation slides and audio [here](http://www.bbs-software.com/blog/2012/09/04/jruby-presentation-northern-virginia-ruby-user-group/))</a>
+  * install [JRuby](http://jruby.org/), Ruby implementation for the Java Virtual Machine
   * install Rails for both MRI Ruby and JRuby
   * create aliases 1.9 and jruby for easier typing
   * make MRI Ruby 1.9 the default Ruby for new shells